WinUdupa/2nd_Sem_Internship/README.md

 2. Open any `index.html` file in a web browser to view the project’s output.
 3. Review the associated JavaScript and CSS files to understand the implementation.

-## Example Projects
-- **Form Validator**: A form with real-time input validation for fields like email and password.
-- **To-Do List**: Add, edit, or delete tasks using DOM manipulation.
-- **Interactive Quiz**: A simple quiz with dynamic scoring and feedback.

-## Contributing
-Contributions are welcome to expand the project collection!
-To contribute:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/add-new-project`).
-3. Commit your changes (`git commit -m 'Add new project: Calculator'`).
-4. Push to the branch (`git push origin feature/add-new-project`).
-5. Open a pull request with a clear description of your changes.

 ## Contact
 For questions, suggestions, or bug reports, please open an issue on [GitHub](https://github.com/WinUdupa/2nd_Sem_Internship/issues) or contact the maintainer.